An anti-tobacco hero’s complicated legacy

 This article was originally published by Undark and is reproduced here as part of the Climate Desk collaboration.

 Not many scientists have fought harder against smoking than Stanton Glantz.
-As a professor of medicine at the University of California, San Francisco and founding director of its Center for Tobacco Control Research and Education, Glantz led campaigns to ban smoking in public places, exposed secret tobacco industry documents, and wrote or co-wrote five books and nearly 400 papers, most documenting the harm done by tobacco.
+As a professor of medicine at the University of California, San Francisco, and founding director of its Center for Tobacco Control Research and Education, Glantz led campaigns to ban smoking in public places, exposed secret tobacco industry documents, and wrote or co-wrote five books and nearly 400 papers, most documenting the harm done by tobacco.

 The cigarette companies despised him, and the feeling was mutual.